Marbella, How did all start?

 Another rare thing is the preserved baptismal, the only one of its kind in Europe.
 Before the tides of time, generations of people from the past sealed the small church away for centuries.
 The location was cleared up, marked, and promoted as a historic Marbella heritage by a group of neighbours a few years ago.
 Though this serene spot is still unknown to tourists and many locals.

-Marbella Club Hotel, the origins.
+Marbella Club Hotel.

 This story may sound more like a fairy tale to the reader than a simple explanation of the Marbella Club‘s beginnings, yet it is precisely how it all began.

-Prince Hohenlohe.
+Prince Alfonso Hohenlohe.

-A lovely small pinewood on the outskirts of a large olive grove, providing shade to delicious vineyards, 3 miles west of the historic fortified town of Marbella, overlooking the Straits of Gibraltar with the “Columns of Hercules,” where Classical Antiquity believed the world ended, made young Prince Hohenlohe fall in love with this “sleeping beauty” in 1944.
+A lovely small pinewood on the outskirts of a large olive grove, providing shade to delicious vineyards, 3 miles west of the historic fortified town of Marbella, overlooking the Straits of Gibraltar with the “Columns of Hercules,” where Classical Antiquity believed the world ended, made young Prince Alfonso Hohenlohe fall in love with this “sleeping beauty” in 1944.

 Finca Santa Margarita.